 Many solo travellers feel really overwhelmed especially on their first 2 days.
 It’s perfectly ok to choose to stay in the hotel room to catch up on sleep, or chill at a nearby cafe and just read or write.
 Anything, really!
 It’s your trip.
 Let go of others’ expectations of the Fun Solo Trip ‘you should be having’.

 Choose to travel during low-season

 There’re plenty of benefits for traveling during low-season – lower prices for one.
-For people like us who can’t appreciate crowds, preferring quiet time, travelling during low-season is a great idea!
+For people like us who can’t appreciate crowds, travelling during low-season is a great idea.
 Have you ever seen Santorini’s crowds in photos?
 It’s crazy!
 Now, can you imagine Santorini being quiet?
 I went during off-peak season and it was as close to being empty – perfect for me!

 Spend time in nature

 Nature has a magical way of healing and rejuvenating you from within.
 When cities feel too bustling and noisy, choose some activities like hiking or visiting a medieval village.
 As a form of caution for solo travelling, always do your research ahead and practise safety awareness.
 Not all hikes or public places in every country are safe.